 One of the most common problems BMW owners experience is the check engine light comes on.
 You don’t need to panic, at least not until you read the fault codes.
 The reason can be as simple as a bad fuel cap or a transmission stuck in limp mode.

-Once you get a fault code such as P0300, research that code online to understand better what is wrong with the car; even if you don't plan to fix your BMW yourself, understanding those codes can help you save money.
+Once you get a fault code such as P0300, research that code online to better understand what is wrong with the car; even if you don’t plan to fix your BMW, understanding those codes can help you save money.